 After the war Al tried to get a flying job but there were many more multi-engine pilots who were preferred by the airlines.
 He opted for a management path in the growing airfreight industry and, in 1946, he joined KLM Royal Dutch Airlines in New York as Cargo Sales Manager-US.
 He pioneered many innovations in the airfreight industry, including fully dedicated air-cargo configured aircraft, palletization, container design, etc. He created a world-wide sales force, instrumental in making KLM number one in the airfreight industry across the Atlantic.
 He was honored as “Air-Cargo Man of the Year” in 1960 by the Airfreight Industry Association.

 In 1965, Al was approached by senior management of Seaboard World Airlines and offered the position of VP sales.
 He left KLM, joined Seaboard and restructured their sales and freight operations.
 He hired many of his experienced former KLM sales force, themselves World War II veterans.
 They remained faithful and devoted to him right up to the merger with Flying Tigers.
 Soon, Seaboard become number one in air freight across the Atlantic.
 Al remained with Seaboard until just before the merger with Flying Tigers in 1980, opting to take retirement rather than presiding over the demise of his faithful sales force.

 Al was predeceased by his wife of 65 years, Marjorie, just eight week earlier; and his son Robert.
 He is survived by his son, Capt.
 Lee Levenson; and by his twin daughters, Marjorie and Lynn.
-He is seen above in 1998 in a Navy dive-bomber on board the Yorktown which now sits as a World War II Memorial in Charleston Harbor, SC.
+The photo above appeared in the Herald‑Tribune during the war.